GSA/digitalgov.gov/content/posts/2016-01-11-tapping-teen-power-challenging-youth-with-prize-competitions.md

 ## Congressional Apps Challenge

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/250-x-154-congressional-app-challenge-logo-square.jpg" alt="2015 Congressional App Challenge (CAC) logo" %}Recognizing the need to expand the reach of coding and computer science training, the U.S. House of Representatives recently launched the 2015 [Congressional App Challenge](http://www.congressionalappchallenge.us/participating-districts/) (CAC).
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/250-x-154-congressional-app-challenge-logo-square.jpg" alt="2015 Congressional App Challenge (CAC) logo" %}Recognizing the need to expand the reach of coding and computer science training, the U.S. House of Representatives recently launched the 2015 [Congressional App Challenge](http://www.congressionalappchallenge.us/participating-districts/) (CAC).

 The CAC is an initiative to improve student engagement in coding and computer science by having members of Congress host app competitions in their districts.
 High school students are invited to create any type of app and make their submission on their member’s [Challenge.gov page](https://www.challenge.gov/list/) by January 21st.

 There are currently 169 members of Congress from 42 states signed up to participate in the challenge, which is the only one of its kind.
 No other app challenge runs in 175 districts across the United States simultaneously.